iamtitouche/DeepRL/DQN/DQN/README.md

 Note : Other loss functions such as Huber Loss or others can also be used, but the MSE is the most commonly used one and the choice of the loss function does not really impact the learning process

-After Calculating this loss we use the gradient descent algorithm to optimize the parameters of the Q-Network.
+After calculating this loss we use the gradient descent algorithm to optimize the parameters of the Q-Network.

 #### The Target